-I took these in 2019, pre-pandemic.
+I took these images in 2019, pre-pandemic.
 It felt disingenuous to glorify normalcy of any kind in 2020 so I didn’t look at them again, but now I feel a small ache creeping in my chest.
 Looks like we don’t have to come to blows after all.

 This morning I woke up to an email saying that a video poem that I put together last year for a unit on Sex, The Body and American Poetry (I did the coolest M.A) has been selected for the 9th International Video Poetry Festival in Athens.
 I’m still not sure how I feel about it (aside from shocked and grateful and humbled, which is a given).
 This thing (like so much of my work) would still be on a hard drive if it hadn’t been for a friend convincing me to throw it out there and see what comes back.
 So I did, literally an hour before deadline.

 It’s not an easy watch.
 I was bottoming out mentally at the time, just before Zoloft kicked me into high gear and I ended up dodging involuntary hospitalisation a few weeks later.
 I wasn’t sure if I wanted to film trains or just walk in front of them.
 I was obsessing over Maggie Nelson.
 I’ve never wanted to be a poet per-se, but I am a whore for fragmented memoir – so much so, that I ended up by writing my thesis on it.
 At that time, fragments were all I had.
 The idea that any of this can resonate with a selection committee is humbling.